alagodich/alagodich.github.io/README.md

 * Execute watch task `ember server`
 * App will be accessible on http://localhost:4200/
 * Livereload server on http://localhost:49152
+* preact was added as sub dependency by some package, have to remove it's type in post install

 ### Deployment
 * Stop ember-cli server